-- Use the DLD readout cables to connect the "Lines Out" sockets on the front of the ACU with the "TDC Input" sockets at the rear panel of the TDC (see the TDC manual for specific connection scheme of the TDC). - The DLD6060-8S carries 3 SHV feedthroughs directly on the CF160 base flange.
-The three voltages are named "CH-B", "CH-HV" and "U\DLD".
-The naming can be found directly engraved on the base flange.
-"CH-B" is the contact to the front side of the MCP stack, while "CH-HV" is connected to the back side of the MCP stack and "U\DLD" is connected to the detector anode.
+- The pulse processing unit ACU can be connected directly to the DLD 4-fold SMB feedthrough.
+The metal pin gives the orientation.
+Fasten the ACU with the two clips on the housing. - Use the DLD readout cable to connect the "Lines Out" socket on the front of the ACU with the "TDC Input" socket at the rear panel of the TDC (see the TDC manual for the specific connection scheme of the TDC). - The CF160 base flange holds 1 CF40 flange with 3 SHV feedthroughs for the high voltage supply of the detector named "MCP-F", "MCP-B" and "U_DLD".
+The naming can be found directly engraved on the CF40 flange.
+"MCP-F" is the contact to the front side of the MCP stack, "MCP-B" is the contact to the back side of the MCP stack and "U_DLD" is connected to the detector anode.